armchair-traveller/o1-homes/instructions.md

 - modularity
 - appropriate handling of flow/navigation
-- appropirate handling of data/state
+- appropriate handling of data/state

 A sample [data set](./src/homes.json) representing properties has been included to help get you started on what a data model and API call would likely return for the list of active properties.
 Your solution should include frontend and backend code that solves for the above requirements.